An Antidote for Hawkmoths: On the prevalence of structural chaos in non-linear modeling

 \section{Abstract}

 This paper deals with the question of whether uncertainty regarding model structure, especially in climate modeling, exhibits a kind of ``chaos.''
 Do small changes in model structure, in other words, lead to large variations in ensemble predictions?
 More specifically, does model error destroy forecast skill faster than the ordinary or ``classical" chaos inherent in the real-world attractor?
 In some cases, the answer to this question seems to be ``yes."
 But how common is this state of affairs?
-And are there precise mathematical results that can help us answer this question?
+Are there precise mathematical results that can help us answer this question?
+And is dependence on model structure ``sensitive'' in that arbitrarily small errors can destroy forecast skill?
 We examine some efforts in the literature to answer this last question in the affirmative and find them to be unconvincing.